 (Train assisted to St Albans)

-I think this route is useful because there is not yet a decent train service between Sheffield and Stansted Airport, and the Stansted Express from London’s Liverpool St doesn’t take bikes (although there is a local service that does, and it is rumoured that now that the Stexpress calls at stations en route non-folding bikes have been seen on board – don’t try it if you are late for your plane though) Plus, it’s a nice way to see some of the more pleasant parts of the South East, and might get you in the mood for your cycling holiday.
+I think this route is useful because there is no direct train service between Sheffield and Stansted Airport, and not likely to be.
+Plus, it’s a nice way to see some of the more pleasant parts of the South East, and might get you in the mood for your cycling holiday.

-Take the train to St Albans – this will involve a change of train.
-Turn right out of the exit and cross the bridge on Victoria St, then first left left on Ridgmont Rd then left on Grovesnor Rd through the office park.
-Cross London Rd (there is a signal controlled crossing to your right, and take to the cycle path adjacent to Orient Close.
-On the bottom on the left you will find the entrance to the Alban Way (if in doubt ask a local) This is a good quality railway path, part of the National Cycle Network, NCN61 (mudguards recommended).
+Take the train to St Albans – this will involve a change of train or two.
+Turn right out of the exit and cross the bridge on Victoria St, then first left left on Ridgmont Rd then left on Grosvenor Rd through the office park.
+Cross London Rd (there is a signal controlled crossing to your right) and take to the cycle path adjacent to Orient Close.
+On the bottom on the left you will find the entrance to the Alban Way (if in doubt ask a local) This is a good quality railway path, part of the National Cycle Network, NCN61.
 Continue eastwards for approximately 10 miles, following the signs to pass through Hatfield.
+The Galleria has a coffee shop.

-At the far side of Hatfield, having crossed the railway, look for on the right signs to Mill Green and Museum, and follow the cycle route which runs parallel to the A414, this will take you up to the Queen Elizabeth II Hospital (QE2)where there is a short stretch on quite busy roads.
+At the far side of Hatfield, having crossed the railway, look for on the right signs to Mill Green and Museum, and follow the cycle route which runs parallel to the A414, this will take you up to the Queen Elizabeth II Hospital (QE2) where there is a short stretch on quite busy roads.
 Past the hospital, and right at the next roundabout, you will come to the junction with the B195, where there is access to the scenic off-road route which will take you under the A414 and on to Cole Green and Hertford.
+(If you have plenty of time you could follow NCN61 but it goes round the houses a bit. )

 If you prefer tarmac turn right, over the roundabout with care then left on to the Old Carriage Road to Hertford.
 Head for Hertford town centre, and following the signs find the River Lea cyclepath (NCN) which starts near the McMullens brewery.
 Follow this through to Ware.
-At Ware, leave the river and take the B1004/A1250 through to Bishops Stortford, (don’t take the A120 bypass which is a long way round)
+At Ware, leave the river to the left and take the A1170 to head of town.
+Just by Hertford & Ware Combine’s Athletic Club there is a lane, becoming Poles Lane which takes you round by a gentler circuitous route up the hill and out of town – if you miss it don’t worry because you can just continue on the A1170 until you get to Cold Christmas Lane.
+Either way, go to Cold Christmas and continue through to Much Hadham.
+Now a very prosperous commuter village, it used to be a bit more rough and ready and is notable for Fairport Convention living there in the 1970’s until a lorry went into their house and practically demolished it.
+Crossing the B1004, take Maltings Lane, through the ford and up Stansted Hill and l.
+Danebridge Lane, coming out on r.
+B1004 again.
+Follow B1004/A1250 through Bishops Stortford, (don’t take the A120 bypass which is a long way round)

 Alternatively you can leap on the local train at B. Stortford or Stansted Mountfitchet to the Airport.